Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 The `Authenticator` works directly with the `ArcGISEnvironment.authenticationManager`, so any configuration set on the authentication manager (for example, credential persistence, interceptors, and the http cache) will persist in the `Authenticator`'s behavior.

+A second Composable component, the `DialogAuthenticator` performs the same functionality as the `Authenticator` but presents IWA prompts and Server Trust prompts in an `AlertDialog`.
+In any of the explanations below, it is sufficient to replace `Authenticator` with `DialogAuthenticator` and the behavior should be identical.

 ## Usage

 To see an example of how to use the `Authenticator`, try out the microapp [here](../../microapps/AuthenticationApp/README.md).